PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Select an **axis direction** (or a combination of axis directions) that describe the direction of movement.

 See the :ref:`global_settings` page for how to switch between relative ipsi/contra and absolute left/right directions on the horizontal axis.
-See a description of :ref:`signing_space` for a visual representation of these options.
+See a description of :ref:`signing_space_page` for a visual representation of these options.

 .. note::
     A combination of axes can be interpreted as ... **(not intended to be sequential in one module)**